n-eq/n-eq.github.io/_posts/2025-05-19-the-perfect-technical-interview.md

 ---

 Over the past few weeks, I’ve interviewed with a handful of companies (from startups to SMBs and public institutions.)
-These experiences helped shape a clearer view of what an ideal technical interview format should look like.
 Through these experiences, I've developed a clearer view of what an ideal technical interview format should look like.

 Evaluating a software engineer's technical skillset within a limited amount of time is a fairly